 CategoryBusiness Owner, CEO, Leadership, Renaissance Executive Forums, Renaissance Executive Forums Blog

-Delegation requires trust but too many leaders just cant seem to do it.
-I meet business owners and CEOs of companies here in DFW that want to engage their teams to take on more responsibility.
-However, these leaders lack the confidence that the team will step up and get it done right, so they keep doing it themselves.
-They often find themselves doing things other people could do, and then they don’t have time to get to things that only they can do.
-Much of this is caused by a lack of trust.
+Most of the business owners and CEOs I meet here in DFW want to engage their teams to take on more responsibility.
+However, they often lack the confidence that the team will step up and get it done right, so they keep doing it themselves.
+These leaders find themselves doing things other people could do, and then they don’t have any time for the things that only they can do the best.

 We’ve all heard the expression you need to stop working IN your business, so you can start working ON your business.
-This is a challenge for many business owners and CEO’s but it’s essential so you can invest your time on the bigger picture and still have a personal life.
-(Oh yeah, you should have a personal life.)
+This is a challenge for many leaders but it’s essential so you can invest your time on the bigger picture and still have a personal life – and yes, you deserve to have a thriving personal life.